“Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that’s creativity” –Charles Mingus

 There’s no need for the overly complicated sales strategies.
 All a great salesman needs to succeed is a great phone call.
 And here are a few straightforward tips to making a great phone call.

-Before you make a phone call, you should prepare, and consciously set aside time before you ever pick up the phone.
+Before you make a phone call, you should prepare thoroughly and make sure you have set aside enough time.
 Remove any and all distractions in front of you.
 Clear your schedule.
 Clear your head.
 Don’t just schedule a large block of time to “make phone calls”- You should be intentional in your actions and focus on each separate phone call.
 Prepare for each individual appropriately- know the important information and the purpose of the call.
 This is not a very difficult practice, but a largely overlooked aspect of excellent sales.

 Don’t pitch.
 Talk to the customer.
 Learn through a conversation who your leads really are and what they really want.
 “Personal” information provides very little information as to who they are as a person- don’t lose sight of their humanity.
 Build a relationship with the customer.